Aparallactus capensis

-Aparallactus capensis, or the Cape centipede-eater, is a species of venomous rear-fanged snake in the Atractaspididae family.
+Aparallactus capensis, or the Cape centipede-eater, is a species of mildly venomous rear-fanged snake in the Atractaspididae family.

 Geographic range

-It is found in South Africa, Eswatini, Botswana, Zimbabwe, Mozambique, and the Democratic Republic of the Congo.
+It is found in South Africa, Eswatini, Zambia, Botswana, Zimbabwe, Mozambique, and the Democratic Republic of the Congo.

 Description

 Yellow or pale reddish-brown dorsally, with or without a blackish vertebral line.
 Yellowish white ventrally.
 Neck and top of head black, with or without a yellowish crossbar behind the parietals.
 Sides of head yellowish, with the shields bordering the eye black.

 Adults may attain a total length of 33.5 cm, with a tail 7 cm long.